 At first I truly debated the guided tour, but at the end decided on taking the bikes out and exploring at our own pace.

 Confession time.
 Even though I grew up in and around NYC, I never went over the Brooklyn Bridge.
 I mean, not even in a car.
-This historical monument is one of the easiest bridges to walk across with some of the best views of Manhattan’s skyline.
+This historical monument is one of the easiest bridges to walk across, with some of the best views of Manhattan’s skyline.
 It was time to check it out.

 The Route – to cross over Brooklyn Bridge you have to cross over most of Downtown.
 Which is the fun part.
 Downtown NYC is considered to be not only known for the Twin Towers, 9/11, and Wall Street, but also it’s the oldest part of NY and most historical.

-Battery Park – we crossed over the park with great views of the Statue of Liberty, memorials of immigrants and war veterans.
+Battery Park – we crossed over the park with great views of the Statue of Liberty, memorials of immigrants, and war veterans.

-Bike Paths – once you get out of Battery Park, that’s when the bike path really begins and has it’s own designated road so that you are either away from the cars or on the same streets but they can’t enter your path.
+Bike Paths – once you get out of Battery Park, that’s when the bike path really begins and has its own designated road so that you are either away from the cars or on the same streets, but they can’t enter your path.
 Just make sure you follow the same rules as the cars do.

 Brooklyn Bridge – What a place!
 When you first enter it you feel like you’re going to get clobbered by the people walking until you get to the path and see that there is a designated bike path and walking path.
-And beware if you’re walking cause the bikers scream “BIKE PATH, BIKE PATH” even if you’re a tenth of an inch on the bike path.
+And beware if you’re walking because the bikers scream “BIKE PATH, BIKE PATH” even if you’re a tenth of an inch on the bike path.
 Needless to say, it was smooth riding the whole way for us.

 Brooklyn Heights – This is one of the best neighborhoods of Brooklyn, right on the waterfront with adorable brownstones and manicured streets.

-Lunch Break – the benefits of doing a bike rental rather than a guided tour was that we could stop anywhere, anytime.
+Lunch Break – the benefit of doing a bike rental rather than a guided tour was that we could stop anywhere, anytime.
 Lunch was on the main street of Brooklyn Heights and a great spot to people watch.

 Wall Street – Aside from being a travel junky, I’m also a trading junky!
-So being in the Financial center of the world overlooking Wall Street, New York Stock Exchange, NASDAQ and all the other imposing buildings is something that every person visiting NY and every New Yorker must do!
+So being in the Financial center of the world overlooking Wall Street, New York Stock Exchange, NASDAQ, and all the other imposing buildings is something that every person visiting NY and every New Yorker must do!

-Historic New York – did you know that New York City was the first capital in the US?
+Historic New York – did you know that New York City was the first capital of the US?
 I bet you didn’t!
 After George Washington was chosen to be the first President of the United States, he started his term in Downtown NYC.
 It was only for one year before they moved.

 My Take On It